lesmana/gpl-summary-for-readmes/README.md

     ---
     > It is licensed under the GNU AGPL version 3 or later.
     6c6,7
-    < If you share this program you must do so under the same license
+    < If you share this program you must do so under the same license.
     ---
     > If you share this program or use this program as a web service
-    > you must do so under the same license
+    > you must do so under the same license.
     8c9
     < For details see https://www.gnu.org/licenses/gpl-3.0.html
     ---